Lyn-DA/simply-meditation/README.md

 - Includes a royalty-free image which represents the nature of the site overall and the chosen quote
 - Image includes a text overlay with inspirational quote by Deepak Chopra, a prominent figure in the holistic health and wellness industry
 - Image and text overlay is in keeping with the main image on all three pages which creates a nice sense of aesthetic harmony
+- This section is valable to the user as it

 ### Further Information Section
 - Featured on Homepage
 - Includes a little info about where the user can find out more information on the site about meditation techniques, classes and enquiries
 - Includes three hyperlinks that correlate with the titles of Techniques, Classes & Enquires and direct the user accordingly across the site
-- Includes a background image that covers this whole section, an image that leads nicely on from the above image that provides the inspirational quote
+- Includes a background image that covers this whole section, an image that leads nicely on from the above image providing the quote
+- This section is valable to the user as it

 ### Testimonial Section